Helen Nearing: Biography

 Helen Knothe was born on February 23, 1904, in Ridgewood, New Jersey, the daughter of Frank Knothe, who had a clothing business.
 She grew up in an economically comfortable family of theosophists and was a lifelong vegetarian.
 She graduated from Ridgewood High School and studied the violin internationally.
 As a young woman, she had a romantic relationship with Jiddu Krishnamurti.

-She and Scott Nearing started a relationship in 1928 and were married by a Unitarian minister while visiting Los Angeles CA nearly 20 years later, on December 12, 1947, when she was 43 and he was 64.
+She and Scott Nearing started a relationship in 1928 and were married by a Unitarian minister while visiting Los Angeles, California, nearly 20 years later, on December 12, 1947, when she was 43 and he was 64.
 In 1934, the couple left New York City for Winhall in rural Vermont, where they had purchased a rather large forest tract for $2200 and a moderate-sized farm for $2500.
 They aspired to live a more "purposeful" life and improve their health while disassociating from modern society.
 At the homestead, they lived a largely ascetic and self-reliant life, growing much of their own food and putting up nine stone buildings over the course of two decades.
 They earned money from producing maple syrup and maple sugar from the trees on their land and from Scott's occasional paid lectures.
 In her book Meanwhile, Next Door to the Good Life, Jean Hay Bright said that the Nearings were both subsidized by inheritances that supported their forest farm.
 In 1934, around the time they purchased the Vermont property, Helen inherited between $30,000–$40,000 from former suitor J. J. van der Leeuw.
 Louis Nearing’s six children, including Scott, split the inheritance from the sale of their father's estate.
 “I’m sure it was one million bucks” in 1947, Scott's son Robert said of the estate's value.
 Scott's inheritance would have been well into six figures.
 “Scott kept his share to write a book.”
 He remembered his Aunt Dorothy commenting that Scott’s “writing a book was the last thing Papa would want” to have happen with his money.